marlink/theme-faaast/docs/VERCEL_DEPLOYMENT.md

 ## Required Environment Variables

-Set these environment variables in your Vercel project settings:
+Set these environment variables in your Vercel project settings (under Project Settings > Environment Variables):

+**Important:** Make sure to set these for both Production and Preview environments.

 ### Supabase Configuration
 ```